 WIE Best Paper Award: USD 200

-If the first or second prizewinner is a female student then in that case the WIE prize will be given to the runner-up in the WIE category.
-However, a female student can win both third and WIE prizes provided the total value of combined prizes is not more than the first prize.
+If the first or second prize winner is a female student then in that case, the WIE prize will be given to the runner-up in the WIE category.
+However, a female student can win both third and WIE prizes provided that the total value of combined prizes is no more than the first prize.

 In the case of co-authored papers, the prize money shall be divided equally among the student authors who are IEEE members, who will also have his/her name printed in the certificate.